 - Recalls – Materials will be recalled only for Course Reserve use; materials may be recalled from any patron type.

-- Hold Requests — When there are no available copies, the system may allow one hold to be placed.
+- Hold Requests – When there are no available copies, the system may allow one hold to be placed.
 If one hold already exists, the request will be canceled and the user will see the cancellation notice on his or her patron’s record stating that the request cannot be filled within OhioLINK and suggesting they use Interlibrary Loan at their library.
-Holds will not be placed if the existing checked out items are not more than 10 days overdue or the due date is not more than 10 days in the future.
+Holds can be placed within a 10-day window of an item’s due date (i.e. 10 days before and 10 days after an item’s due date).

 - Priority – Requests will be filled in the order received.